+Reply Argument

+Filed: May 25, 2011

+Page 5 of 20

 In the 2006 Report the Board also made a distinction between new and existing affiliate debt.

 Specifically, the Board stated:

 "The Board has determined that for embedded debt the rate approved in prior Board decisions shall be maintained for the life of each active instrument, unless a new rate is negotiated, in which case it will be treated as new debt."
 "For new affiliate debt, the Board has determined that the allowed rate will be the lower of the contracted rate and the deemed long-term rate ..."
-For NPEI and its affiliates, this was confirmation that as long as the existing affiliate debt remained, it would be considered "embedded debt" and that the 7.25% would apply going forward if it was not renegotiated in the interim period, which was not.

-Argument-in-Chief Filed May 18, 2011 Page 4 of 12 The 2009 Report (Report of the Board on the Cost of Capital for Ontario's Regulated Utilities) In the Report of the Board on the Cost of Capital for Ontario's Regulated Utilities, dated December 11, 2009 ("the 2009 Report"), at page 52 the Board states:
+For NPEI and its affiliates, this was confirmation that as long as the existing affiliate debt remained, it would be considered "embedded debt" and that the 7.25% would apply going forward if it was not renegotiated in the interim period, which it was not.
+The 2009 Report (Report of the Board on the Cost of Capital for Ontario's Regulated Utilities) In the Report of the Board on the Cost of Capital for Ontario's Regulated Utilities, dated December 11, 2009 ("the 2009 Report"), at page 52 the Board states: